 Collegeville is a decidedly white-collar borough, with fully 92.08% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Collegeville is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Collegeville who work in office and administrative support (16.42%), teaching (11.80%), and sales jobs (11.56%).

 Also of interest is that Collegeville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Collegeville telecommute to their jobs.
-Overall, about 9.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.